dreams897/pokecrystal/README.md

 # Pokémon Red Remastered
-## A QOL port of Pokémon Red to the Crystal engine with bug fixes, improvements, and expanded content.
+## A port of Pokémon Red to the Crystal engine with QOL updates, bug fixes and expanded post-game content.

 ### Main Features: